 Phipps Ranch -

 2700 Pescadero Road, Pescadero, CA. Phone: 650-879-0787.
 Strawberries are ripe and ready for picking from mid May through the end of September, depending on the weather.
 Olallieberries (which are a type of blackberry) are ripe and ready for picking from the beginning of June through the end of July, depending on the weather.
 Open: NO BERRY PICKING MONDAYS OR TUESDAYS.
 Strawberries: Light picking throughout May.
-Olallieberries: Will be ready for picking around the 3rd week of June
+Olallieberries: Will be ready for picking around the 3rd week of June.
+Boysenberries: Will be ready for picking around the 2nd week in July.
+In 2009, all berries are $3.00 per pound.
+The cost of berries is in addition to the entrance fee.
+See this page for hours and other information.
+(UPDATED: May 23, 2014, from their website)

 Comments from a visitor on June 26, 2009: "We stopped at this farm on Father's Day 2009, lured by their web site.
 We were VERY DISAPPOINTED.
 The place was unkempt, even filthy, and help was less-than-helpful.
 The worst thing was that their single porta-potty was full to overflowing right next to the store area -- absolutely disgusting.
 We left immediately."

 2720 Alpine Road, Portola Valley, CA 94028.
-Phone: 650-854-5417.
-Email: email@example.com.
+Phone: 650-854-6334.
+Email: Deano@webbranchinc.com.
+Open: Click here for current dates and hours.
 Directions: We are located off of Hwy 280 and Alpine rd east in Menlo Park.
 We are 15 mile south of San Francisco, and 15 miles north of San Jose, 300 feet right off of Hwy 280.
-And for a map to our farm, click here.
-Crops are usually available in June, July, August, September, October, December.
-Open: Starting June 1st through October 31st we're open 7 to days - a - week 10 to 6 for the produce stand; U - pick starts mid June through mid July Thursday to Sunday 9am to 2pm.
-U-pick berries mid-June through mid July.
-We are certified organic for some crops.
-Payment: Cash, Check, Visa/MasterCard.
-(UPDATED: May 21, 2008) Also see our choose and cut Christmas tree farm and U-Pick Pumpkins.
-(UPDATED: June 02, 2010)
+Click here for a map and directions.
+We are certified organic for all crops!
+Payment: Cash, Visa/MasterCard, Discover, AmEx.
+Click here for our Facebook page.
+Webb Ranch is located in Portola Valley, just outside Palo Alto.
+Family Owned and Operated since 1922.
+All of our Farming is CCOF (california Certified Organic Farmer)the only thing we spray on our Crops is H2O!! :).
+(UPDATED: May 23, 2014).
+Also see our choose and cut Christmas tree farm and U-Pick Pumpkins.
+(UPDATED: May 23, 2014, from their website) (UPDATED: June 02, 2010) (UPDATED: May 21, 2008)

 - None found here yet.
 Write me, if you know of any!